Nokia posts loss, future hinges on new Lumia sales

 Nokia has been cutting jobs, slashing spending in marketing and research, and selling assets such as its Vertu luxury handset unit to improve its finances.
 But a big drop in sales has been draining its cash reserves.

-Its net cash fell to 3.6 billion euros ($4.7 billion) from 4.2 billion in June, although it was higher than market forecasts of 3.4 billion euros.
+Its net cash fell to 3.6 billion euros from 4.2 billion in June, although it was higher than market forecasts of 3.4 billion euros.

 Investors and analysts have said that if its cash position keeps worsening and Lumia sales fail to shine in the next few months, the company may need to change its strategy - as well as its leader.